GINNOV/iamsblog/Amiga/Tools/ADFinder/readme.md

 ## Work in Progress
 5. 👷🏻 Add files
 6. 👷🏻 Add support for Drag and Drop for new files
-7. 👷🏻 Create an ADF from scratch
-8. 👷🏻 Compare two ADF images
+8. 👷🏻 Compare two ADF images (raw or files matching?)
 9. 👷🏻 Auto convert audio when adding them to an image
 10. 👷🏻 Auto convert image format wehn adding them to an image
 17. 👷🏻 Text view (to copy files)